NLnetLabs/routinator/source/interactive.rst

 Three directories will be created in the output directory:

 rrdp
     This directory contains all the files collected via RRDP from the various repositories.
 Each repository is stored in its own directory.
-The mapping between rpkiNotify URI and path is provided in the *repositories.json* file.
+The mapping between ``rpkiNotify`` URI and path is provided in the :file:`repositories.json` file.
 For each repository, the files are stored in a directory structure based on the components of the file as rsync URI.

 rsync
     This directory contains all the files collected via rsync.
 The files are